 While in high school and during his university years, James appeared in numerous local Southern California musical theatre productions .
 Credits include Kids of the Kingdom (Disneyland), Wolf in Into The Woods, Bobby in Company, Claude in Hair, Sky in Guys and Dolls, Billy in Chicago, M. C. in Cabaret, Chuck in Promises-Promises, Chip in On The Town and Riff and Bernardo in West Side Story.

 James has collaborated with notable celebrities including: Carol Burnett, Nel Carter, Ann Miller, and Sue Raney.
-James also appeared as an actor in regional commercials and playhouse productions: Roles include Michael in Boys in the Band, Jonathan in Dracula and Alan in Torch Song Trilogy.
+James also appeared as an actor in regional commercials and playhouse productions: Roles include Michael in Boys in the Band, Jonathan in Dracula and Alan in Torch Song Trilogy and Alan in Equus.

 James received several degrees in his career.
 Commencing with an Associate of Arts degree from Orange Coast College (1988).
 He graduated with a Bachelor of Music (1992) and then a Master of Music (1995) from California State University, Fullerton.
 He also graduated with the keyboard department's highest honors.
 After completing his MM degree, James completed a California CLAD credential from National University (1996).
 James holds a clinical hypnotherapy and holistic health diploma from Hypnosis Motivation Institute (2006) and honorary fellowship in musicology from University of West London.

 James Spencer is a faculty US representative instructor in music and acting for University of West London's London College of Music, offering prestigious performance grade and advanced diploma programs to his students in acting and music.